puf/puf.io/notes/posts/_Astro SSG redirects.md

 I've been wearing Patagonia hoodies for about a decade now...
 ...
 ```

+So I call these aliases here, as they're aliases for the Markdown page where the content exists.
+We'll need to generate a redirect from each alias to the URL where this content lives.

 ## How to handle redirects on GitHub Pages